List of Fear the Walking Dead characters: Grace Mukherjee

-Grace Mukherjee, portrayed by Karen David, is a mysterious and terminally ill woman who used to work at a nuclear power plant that melted down near the site where the plane of Morgan's group crashed.
-She eventually becomes the love interest of Morgan Jones.
+Grace Mukherjee, portrayed by Karen David, is a mysterious woman who used to work at a nuclear power plant that melted down near the site where the plane of Morgan's group crashed.
+She eventually becomes the love interest and girlfriend of Morgan Jones, adopting baby Mo alongside him at the end of the sixth season.
+In season 8, Grace reveals that she is now suffering from terminal cancer due to her radiation exposure when the power plant melted down, something that she had been expecting to happen since before Grace and Morgan had ever even met.
+Shortly after this revelation, while helping Morgan to lay his son Duane to rest, Grace is bitten by a walker while protecting a now eight-year-old Mo.
+June's experimental treatment fails to work on her and, after a final emotional goodbye to Morgan over the radio, Grace tells her daughter that Mo being in their lives had given Morgan and Grace something to live for.
+Grace reanimates and attacks her daughter, but Morgan arrives just in time to put Grace down and save Mo.
+Morgan later buries Grace by Eastman's cabin, the place where Morgan had regained his sanity after losing his family, before returning to Alexandria with Mo in search of his old friends and Rick Grimes.

 Dwight

 Dwight, portrayed by Austin Amelio is a main character in The Walking Dead.
 In season 5, he made his first appearance in the spin-off Fear the Walking Dead, becoming the second character to crossover, the first being Morgan in the fourth season, Dwight was a ruthless and reluctant lieutenant member of "The Saviors" a group of people who subjugated communities (including Alexandria, Hilltop and The Kingdom), to be given food, supplies in exchange for "protection" Dwight had to do abominable things to save his wife Sherry who was held captive by Negan (the leader of the Saviors), when the communities revealed Dwight was a key piece for the victory of the rebel communities since he offered to work as a double agent helping especially Alexandria, when the communities manage to defeat the Saviors, Dwight is forced to be exiled due to his atrocities, who repented of his actions decides to leave and go in search of his wife Sherry.